Ballads from the Revolution

 Ballads from the Revolution is the third album by the Santa Cruz, California-based hardcore punk band Good Riddance, released February 10, 1998 through Fat Wreck Chords.

-The original release contained I Stole Your Love titled I.S.Y.L. and this particular track was not made available to modern streaming services.

 Reception

 Andy Hinds of Allmusic rated Ballads from the Revolution four and a half stars out of five, remarking that Good Riddance "play harder, louder and faster — the tunes detonate, one after another, like a volley of mortar fire.
 Still, the band know how to incorporate pure pop sweetness into their relentless assault without ever coming close to cheesiness".